npaik/Comm-Docs-Project-Alx-Tony/docs/task1.md

 git config --global init.defaultBranch main
 ```

+!!!
+Success "Complete"

     This will ensure that any new repository you create with git init will have the branch name "main" instead of "master".

 ### Checking Git Configuration Settings